 Hey Joey Journal: Colleen June Glatzel

-In Hey Joey Journal, after her father’s death, wild child Rosie Dwyer is introduced to journaling.
+Hey Joey Journal: After her father’s death, wild child Rosie Dwyer is introduced to journaling.
 She initially calls this writing form cliché, but eventually a cathartic obsession begins.

-Hey Joey Journal is a journal about a teenager dealing with mental illness, suicide, Bipolar Disorder while journaling
+Hey Joey Journal is a literary fiction dealing with suicide and mental illness as well as Bipolar Disorder.

 EXCERPT: Hey Joey Journal